particle-iot/particle-cli/docs/commands.md

 spark keys doctor - Creates and assigns a new key to your core, and uploads it to the cloud spark keys server - Switch server public keys

-spark webhooks create - Creates a postback to the given url when your event is sent spark webhooks list - Show your current Webhooks spark webhooks delete - Deletes a Webhook
+spark webhook create - Creates a postback to the given url when your event is sent spark webhook list - Show your current Webhooks spark webhook delete - Deletes a Webhook